iande/decogator/README.md

 2. If a method is (re-)defined after it has been decorated, the advice will not be evaluated.
 The same is true with delegation, though that's expected.
 I'm not sure if I consider this a bug yet, as it provides an easy way for authors who extend a decorated superclass to "clear" the advice.
+A call to `super` will result in the decorated superclass method being invoked, bypassing the issue.
+However, if the subclass defines a previously decorated method and then attempts to decorate it, it's re-definition of the method is totally ignored.
+I do consider this to be a bug, and a fix would be to watch for a method being defined in the subclass and start a new chain around the newly defined method.
+In which case, `super` may, or may not work?

 ##To-Do